The-IDK-2510/Business-Data-Management-Capstone-Project/README.md

 ### Files in this Repository
 - `BDM Course Project Report.pdf`: Full academic report with methodology, analysis, and visualizations.
-- 'Croston_Forecasting_Method.ipynb': A jupyter notebook containing the code to forecast the inventory using Croston Method.
+- `Croston_Forecasting_Method.ipynb`: A jupyter notebook containing the code to forecast the inventory using Croston Method.
 - Raw data is not included due to confidentiality.

 ## Disclaimer